merenlab/illumina-utils/README.md

 ## Recovering high-quality reads from merged reads file

 If `iu-merge-pairs` finishes successfuly, it will generate `project_name_MERGED` for successfuly merged reads.
 A successful merge depends on the `o/r` value, Q30-check and lack of ambiguous bases in the merged sequence.
 However, succesfully merged reads based on user-defined or default parameters may not be as accurate as needed depending on the project.
+If you haven't used `--max-num-mismatches` parameter, your merged file may contain sequences that are merged poorly.

 Further elimination of reads can be done by filtering out reads based on the number of mismatches they present at the overlapped region.
 For instance, user can decide to use only merged sequences with 0 mismatches from the resulting FASTA file.

 Program `iu-filter-merged-reads` can be used to retain high-quality reads from `project_name_MERGED` file.
 To retain reads with 0 mismatches at the overlapped region you can simply run this command on your `project_name_MERGED` to generate a file with filtered reads `project_name_FILTERED`: